ktorch/ktorch/docs/build.rst

 Building ktorch
 ===============

+The ktorch library has been built on Linux and MacOS; it has not been tested on Windows.

+Building PyTorch from source gets increasingly harder away from the Linux platform;
+Building PyTorch code on MacOS for cpu-only is straightforward, but building versions that work with Nvidia GPU's is more complicated.
+Windows is just beginning to get more support with `Microsoft becoming the maintainer of the Windows version in July 2020 <https://pytorch.org/blog/microsoft-becomes-maintainer-of-the-windows-version-of-pytorch/>`_.

+Using the PyTorch
 The first step is to `download the relevant zip file from PyTorch <https://pytorch.org/get-started/locally/>`_.

 Once the zip file is downloaded and unzipped, the next step is to download the ktorch source code.